BritneyJaculina/CMPE272FinalProject/README.md

 - Pranav Garg
 - Tommy Dao

-## This project contains the software components:
+## This project contains the following software components:
 ### For all Faculty:
 - View Homepage with list of courses taught by the Faculty member in current and previous semesters
 - Current courses will include Published and Unpublished courses